denten-papers/cambridge-materiality/main.md

 made under this title."
 We can thus imagine owning a vinyl copy of a recent hit record, in a case where the artist and their music label own the general rights for distribution, but where the individual also has the right to dispose of this one, specific record in their possession.
-The first owns the right to the work of art in the abstract (and therefore to the first sale), and the second to a singular object of art, and therefore to the second, sale.
+The first owns the right to the work of art in the abstract (and hence to the first sale), and the second to a singular object of art, and thereafter to the second, sale.
 In plain language, Kirtsaeng bought a book and sold it as a used book.
 But what happens when resale goes global?
 Wiley argued that the principle of "first sale" did not in fact extend to copies of their books purchased outside of the United States.
 On that view, the phrase "under this title" implied a geographic restriction.
 The court ultimately ruled in Kirtsaeng's favor, with the majority of opinion affirming a non-geographic understanding of the clause.
 The ruling conceded that its consequences would make the division between foreign and domestic markets through discriminatory pricing more difficult, if not impossible.
 However, it also argued that the US copyright law did not especially entitle such rights in the first place.
 Subsequent the ruling, international students were free to continue reselling their books.